Generalized Short Path Algorithms: Towards Super-Quadratic Speedup over Markov Chain Search for Combinatorial Optimization: Generalized Short Path Framework

 \subsection{Summary of main results}

-In what follows, let $\Mcal = (\Xcal, P, \pi)$ be a reversible Markov chain over a finite set $\Xcal$.
-Here $\pi$ denotes a stationary distribution that is uniform over $\Xcal$ and $P$.
+In what follows, let $\Mcal = (\Xcal, P, \pi)$ be a reversible, aperiodic\footnote{Note that any Markov chain can be made aperiodic by making it lazy: $P \mapsto \frac{I+P}{2}, D(P) \mapsto \frac{D(P) + I}{2}$.
+We will generally assume that this transformation has been implicitly done if the chain is not aperiodic, as the assumption only acts to simplify some results and is not critical. } Markov chain over a finite set $\Xcal$.
+Here $\pi$ denotes the stationary distribution of $P$.
 It is assumed that the spectral gap of $P$ is lower-bounded by $\delta$.
-Using the discriminant matrix of $P$, we can define a more general short-path Hamiltonian $H_b$ that allows one to work with mixing operators other than $-\frac{X}{n}$. \begin{definition}[Short-path Hamiltonian $H_b$] Consider a reversible Markov chain $\Mcal = (\Xcal, P, \pi)$.
-Let $H: \Xcal \mapsto \mathbb{R}$ be a cost Hamiltonian.
-The short-path Hamiltonian $H_b$ is given by
+Using the discriminant matrix of $P$, we can define a more general short path Hamiltonian $H_b$ that allows one to work with mixing operators other than $-\frac{X}{n}$. \begin{definition}[Generalized Short Path Hamiltonian $H_b$] Consider a reversible Markov chain $\Mcal = (\Xcal, P, \pi)$.
+Let $H: \Xcal \rightarrow \mathbb{R}$ be a cost Hamiltonian with $E^{\star} < 0$.
+The short path Hamiltonian $H_b$ is given by

 where $D(P)$ is the discriminant matrix of $P$, and